The Most Exigent Eigenvalue: Guaranteeing Consensus under an Unknown Communication Topology and Time Delays: Introduction

 \section{Introduction}

-The coordinated execution of a task by a team of multiple dynamic agents almost always require that a decision upon the value of a variable is reached.
+The coordinated execution of a task by a team of multiple dynamic agents almost always requires that a decision upon the value of a variable is reached.
 If we talk about formation flight of multiple unmanned aerial vehicles, for example, a common heading and a common speed must be selected.
 When this common value is to be reached by local interactions among the agents of the group a \emph{consensus} problem appears.
-The work of Vicsek \emph{et al.} \cite{vicsek1995} was the first one to study the properties of such agreement problem, considering discrete agents governed by first order dynamics.
-This work was later expanded by Jadbabaie \cite{Jadbabaie2003} and others.
-It was the work of Olfati-Saber and Murray \cite{Olfati-Saber2004} the one to introduce the expression \emph{consensus}.
+The work Vicsek \cite{vicsek1995} was one of the earliest studies of the properties of such agreement problem, considering discrete agents governed by first order dynamics.
+This work was later expanded Jadbabaie \cite{Jadbabaie2003} and others.
+It was the work of Olfati-Saber and Murray \cite{Olfati-Saber2004} the one to introduce the term \emph{consensus}.
 They exhaustively studied the conditions under which a control protocol leads a group of agents governed by first order continuous dynamics to reach an agreement, including cases with switching topologies and time delays.
 Many derivatives of this work have appeared in the years since its publication, including the extension to second order dynamics \cite{Ren2008,Lin2009-1} with the inclusion of switching topologies \cite{Ren2005}, time delays \cite{Lin2008-1,Lin2008-2,Sun2009-1,Sun2009-2,Muenz2010,Liu2009,Liu2010,Hu2010}, or both \cite{Lin2009-2,Lin2010,Xiao2006,Xiao2008}.
-A recent review paper \cite{Cao2013b} presents a nice picture of the current challenges and results in this topic.
+A good overview of the current challenges and results in this topic can be found in \cite{Cao2013b,Davoodi2016}.

 One of the most important contributions of \cite{Olfati-Saber2004} was to pinpoint the importance that some results from algebraic graph theory have in the topic of consensus.
 They showed that for the agents to reach an agreement upon the average of the initial conditions, the graph that describes the communication topology must be connected and balanced.
 Another important result is that the time constant of the system, i.e., the time the agent need to reach consensus, is related to the second smallest eigenvalue of the Laplacian matrix of the graph, also known as the algebraic connectivity or the Fiedler eigenvalue \cite{Fiedler1973}.
 They also show that when a time delay is present, the largest eigenvalue of the Laplacian limits the tolerance of the system to a delay.
 These results led to some works in which the weights of the communication channels are designed such that a certain delay margin is attained \cite{Sipahi2011,Qiao2013,Qiao2014}.